 The Library is not responsible for lost or damaged personal items placed on reserve.

 Copyrighted materials will be kept at the Reserve Desk only in accordance with our copyright policy.

 Due to limited staff resources, library staff do not make photocopies.
-Faculty requiring multiple copies of materials are directed to the Printshop in the cellar of the T building.
+Faculty requiring multiple copies of materials are directed to the Print Shop in the basement of Haaren Hall.